 OJJDP's training institute, The Role of the Juvenile Prosecutor, highlights the traditional role of prosecutors as well as contemporary issues in juvenile justice such as adolescent brain development, the impact of trauma on youth, key considerations in diversion, and child exploitation and trafficking.

-During the 2019 institute, Administrator Harp discussed OJJDP's commitment to training juvenile prosecutors and lauded the expertise of the faculty.
+During the 2019 institute, former Administrator Caren Harp discussed OJJDP's commitment to training juvenile prosecutors and lauded the expertise of the faculty.
 Richard H., a deputy prosecuting attorney from Indiana and an institute participant concurred.
 “Having experienced instructors who have dealt with a variety of cases, defense attorneys, and judges share their knowledge and expertise was very valuable.”

 McKenzie K., an assistant prosecutor from Ohio, added, "I learned about ethics in law school, but it wasn’t specific to the job of a juvenile prosecutor.
 It was interesting to hear about ethics from a lens of what I do daily."